-In the post-war period, England and other countries that still issued bolt action rifles were anxious to adopt a self-loading rifle while the US dragged its feet.
+In the post-war period, England and other countries still issued bolt action rifles and were anxious to adopt a self-loading rifle while the US dragged its feet.
 Meetings as early as 1947 between the U.S., Canada, and Great Britain emphasized the desirability of adopting a standard rifle and cartridge.

 British ordnance took the exciting approach of developing a bullpup rifle, a selective fire assault rifle called the EM2, chambered for a short 7mm cartridge of moderate power.
-Salve and Fabrique Nationale. followed suit with an FN FAL chambered for the same cartridge, and another .280 FAL reconfigured as a bullpup.
+Salve and Fabrique Nationale.
+Followed suit with an FN FAL chambered for the same cartridge, and another .280 FAL reconfigured as a bullpup.

-Both the .280 EM2 and the .280 FAL were tested at Ft.
+The .280 EM2 and the .280 FAL were tested at Ft.
 Benning, Ga., in 1950.
 The Army testers strongly objected to the .280 cartridge.
 Their official report said, “Battle experience has proven beyond question the effectiveness of the present rifle and ammunition, and there have been no changes in combat tactics which would justify a reduction of rifle caliber and power.”

 Even by the Army’s longstanding tradition of preparing to fight the last war instead of the next, the last half of that statement was ridiculous.
-It was particularly absurd considering the demonstrated effectiveness of the German Stg44 and its intermediate powered cartridge, as well as the fact that the US Ordnance Department had recommended, for all the right reasons, the adoption of a mid-powered 7mm rifle round similar to the British .280 round as early as 1932.
+It was particularly absurd considering the demonstrated effectiveness of the German Stg44 and its intermediate-powered cartridge, as well as the fact that the US Ordnance Department had recommended, for all the right reasons, the adoption of a mid-powered 7mm rifle round similar to the British .280 round as early as 1932.

-The Soviet Union had adopted the 7.62×39 intermediate cartridge in 1945 and the AK-47 selective fire assault rifle chambering that rounds only a few years later.
+The Soviet Union adopted the 7.62×39 intermediate cartridge in 1945 and the AK-47 selective fire assault rifle chambering that rounds only a few years later.
 This fact makes the Army’s statement seem incredibly ignorant and short-sighted.

 British Move First

 The British went ahead and officially adopted the EM2 and its .280 cartridge in 1951 but waited to see what the Americans would develop.
-They came up with a couple of candidate rifles, the T44 based on the M1 Garand and the T47 based loosely on the BAR and a .30 T65 cartridge that had virtually the same ballistics as the .30-’06 but in a shorter case.
+They came up with a couple of candidate rifles, the T44 based on the M1 Garand and the T47 based loosely on the BAR, and a .30 T65 cartridge that had virtually the same ballistics as the .30-’06 but in a shorter case.